menzHSE/torch-cifar-10-cnn/README.md

   --dataset {CIFAR-10,CIFAR-100}
                         Select the dataset to use (CIFAR-10 or CIFAR-100) --finetune {resnet18,resnet34,resnet50}
-                        Select the model for fine-tuning (resnet18, resnet34, resnet50),
-                        omit for training from scratch
+                        Select the model for fine-tuning (resnet18, resnet34, resnet50), omit for training from scratch
 ```

 ```
-python test.py -h
+$ python test.py -h
+usage: test.py [-h] [--cpu] --model MODEL [--dataset {CIFAR-10,CIFAR-100}]
+               [--finetune {resnet18,resnet34,resnet50}]

-usage: Test a simple CNN on CIFAR-10 / CIFAR-100 with PyTorch. [-h] [--cpu] --model MODEL [--dataset {CIFAR-10,CIFAR-100}]
+Test a simple CNN on CIFAR-10 / CIFAR-100 with PyTorch.

 options:
-  -h, --help            show this help message and exit --cpu                 Use CPU instead of Metal GPU acceleration --model MODEL         Model filename *.npz
+  -h, --help            show this help message and exit --cpu                 Use CPU instead of GPU (cuda/mps) acceleration --model MODEL         Model filename *.pth
   --dataset {CIFAR-10,CIFAR-100}
                         Select the dataset to use (CIFAR-10 or CIFAR-100) --finetune {resnet18,resnet34,resnet50}
                         Select the model that has been fine-tuned(resnet18, resnet34, resnet50), omit for testing the original model
 ```

 # Examples